Protesters in Serbia's north demolish ruling party offices

 Reuters

-In Novi Sad, police and SNS loyalists were largely absent as protesters smashed windows, tossed furniture, and splashed paint across the party’s headquarters, chanting 'He’s gone' in reference to President Aleksandar Vucic’s 13-year rule.
+According to reports, police and SNS loyalists were largely absent in Novi Sad, as protesters smashed windows, tossed furniture, and splashed paint across the party’s headquarters, chanting 'He’s gone' in reference to President Aleksandar Vucic’s 13-year rule.

-The unrest follows daily demonstrations sparked by the November collapse of a railway station roof in Novi Sad that killed 16 people, raising concerns over corruption and government accountability.
+The unrest follows daily demonstrations sparked by the collapse of a railway station roof in the town that killed 16 people last November, with demonstrators calling for government accountability.

 Similar protests occurred in towns across Serbia, highlighting growing public dissatisfaction with Vucic and the SNS.